cujojs/when/docs/api.md

 var delayedPromise = promise.delay(milliseconds);
 ```

-Create a new promise that, after `milliseconds` delay, fulfills with the same value as `promise`.
+Create a new promise that will, after `milliseconds` delay, fulfill with the same value as `promise`.
 If `promise` rejects, `delayedPromise` will be rejected immediately.

 ```js
 var delayed;